The Schatzlein Solutions Group

 National leader in population health management

-At Saint Thomas in Nashville, created the state’s largest accountable care organization, MissionPoint Health Partners.
+At Saint Thomas in Nashville, created the state’s leading accountable care organization, MissionPoint Health Partners.
 In 2016, was responsible for 35 Ascension hospitals in three states, organized into three integrated care delivery systems with $5 billion in combined net revenues.
-MissionPoint became the template for Ascension’s “Integrated Systems of Care” delivery model.
+MissionPoint became the template for Ascension’s “Integrated Systems of Care” delivery model, Ascension Care Management.

 Established Nashville campus of University of Tennessee Health Sciences Center

 Working with Chancellor Steve Schwab, established a core teaching campus for the University of Tennessee Health Sciences Center at Saint Thomas in Nashville, with a growing number of residencies, medical students and other healthcare teaching programs in development.
-A new UTHSC building will soon be constructed on the Saint Thomas West campus.
+A new UTHSC building is to be constructed on the Saint Thomas West campus.

 Successful transition from physician to administrator